 - Mrs. Elite Woo Memorial Bursary

 Funds awarded by the Foundation may be used to:

 - pay tuition,

 - purchase equipment used in conjunction with CGA studies, or

 - cover general living expenses.

 The amount awarded is considered to be a bursary and not a loan.
 Therefore, it does not have to be paid back to the Foundation and may be used at the student's discretion.

-To apply for a bursary, you must have successfully completed two academic courses with CGA-BC (excluding Public Speaking, Business Cases and Challenge exams).
+To apply for a bursary, you must be a current student and have successfully completed two academic courses with CGA-BC (excluding transfer credits, Public Speaking, Business Cases and Challenge exams).
 Application deadlines are as follows:

 The following items must be included with your application: